omermohammed-hub/ecommerce-data-analytics/documentation/business_insights.md

 - Average delivery delay
 - Late-shipment frequency

-Supplier performance should be reviewed alongside inventory and fulfilment metrics to identify recurring operational risks.
+These measures should be reviewed alongside **inventory and fulfilment metrics** to identify potential operational relationships.

 ---